Simulation by Rounds of Letter-to-Letter Transducers: Round Simulation and Round Equivalence

-We argue that, if we allow reordering of the input letters, then the set of processes whose requests are granted in each round is independent of the start state.
-This is equivalent to saying $\cT_0 \equiv_k \cT_j$ for $j\in \{1,2\}$, which indeed holds: if $j=1$ then we permute all rounds of the form $\sigma_0 \sigma_1 \sigma_2$ to $\sigma_1 \sigma_2 \sigma_0$, and similarly if $j=2$ then we permute all rounds to $\sigma_2 \sigma_0 \sigma_1$.
-It is easy to see that the run of $\cT_i$ on the permuted input grants outputs that are permutations of the output of $\cT_0$ on the non-permuted input.
+We argue that, if we allow permutation of the input letters, then the set of processes whose requests are granted in each round is independent of the start state.
+This is equivalent to saying $\cT_0 \equiv_3 \cT_j$ for $j\in \{1,2\}$, which indeed holds: if $j=1$ then we permute all rounds of the form $\sigma_0 \sigma_1 \sigma_2$ to $\sigma_1 \sigma_2 \sigma_0$, and similarly if $j=2$ then we permute all rounds to $\sigma_2 \sigma_0 \sigma_1$.
+It is easy to see that the run of $\cT_i$ on the permuted input grants outputs that are $3$-round equivalent to the output of $\cT_0$ on the non-permuted input. \end{exa}